alex-bezek/blog/README.md

 * Replace facebook links with github links
 * Add mail chimp config for free tier
 * break up the content folder so its more clear what are posts vs random images vs random pages
-* fix meta data through ought different pages
+* fix meta data through-ought different pages
 * fix invalid dates
 * make build respect the "draft == true" status
 * get posts in the right order